 - Understand applications of linear algebra and compute symbolic and graphical solutions using MatLab

 Course Typically Offered: Online during Summer and Winter quarters.

-Software: Students should download the MATLAB and Simulink Student Suite software from MathWorks.
+Software: Students can use Free Online OCTAVE version for the purpose of this course or download the MATLAB and Simulink Student Suite software from MathWorks.
 Please note that there is a cost of $99 associated with this version.

 Prerequisites: Before taking this course, students should have taken introduction to college algebra, or an equivalent course.

 More information: For more information about this course contact email@example.com.

 + Expand All

 9/20/2022 - 12/3/2022